 Opiate Withdrawal Anxiety

 Drugs that lead to physical tolerance cause people to experience characteristic withdrawal symptoms when they stop using them.
 These withdrawal effects are usually the opposite of the drug’s active effects.
-Opiate withdrawal symptoms are notoriously unpleasant and can include hot flashes, muscle cramps, tremor, nausea and vomiting.
+Opioid withdrawal symptoms are notoriously unpleasant and can include hot flashes, muscle cramps, tremor, nausea and vomiting.
 Among psychological effects, opiate withdrawal anxiety is especially common.

 The reason people experience anxiety during opiate withdrawal is the same reason people who use opiates experience increased anxiety overall.
 Long-term opioid use depletes the levels of crucial neurochemicals that the brain releases to signal the end of a threat and to quell the fear response.
 While the brain can ultimately heal and recover its ability to manage pain and fear, the immediate effect of abstaining from opiates after developing a physical tolerance to them is becoming more sensitive to pain and discomfort.
 The unpleasant physical symptoms of opiate withdrawal can further heighten anxiety.